Treaty of Frankfurt (1871): Economy

 Natural resources in Alsace-Lorraine (iron ore, and coal) do not appear to have played a role in Germany's fight for the areas annexed.
 Military annexation was the main stated goal along with unification of the German people.

 At the same time, France lost 1,447,000 hectares, 1,694 villages and 1,597,000 inhabitants.
 It also lost 20% of its mining and steel potential.

 The treaty of trade of 1862 with Prussia was not renewed but France granted Germany, for trade and navigation, a most-favoured nation clause.
 France would respect the clauses of the Treaty of Frankfurt in their entirety until 1914.

 France also had to pay a full payment of 5,000,000,000 francs in gold, with one billion in 1871, before any German forces withdrawal (which occurred in September 1873).

 Legacy

 This treaty polarized French policy towards Germany for the next 40 years.
 The reconquest of Alsace-Lorraine, the "lost provinces," became an obsession characterized by a revanchism which would be one of the most powerful motives in France's involvement in World War I.

-In 1918, U.S. President Woodrow Wilson addressed the issue as Point 8 in his Fourteen Points speech, expressing the will of the United States to the restitution of the region to France.
-Thus Alsace-Lorraine returned to the French Republic under the 1919 Treaty of Versailles.
-The Germans accepted to surrender under the term of the American proposal.
+In 1918, U.S. President Woodrow Wilson advocates the transfer of the territories to France as Point 8 in his Fourteen Points speech.
+Thus going against the right of self-determination.
+Alsace-Lorraine returned to France under the 1919 Treaty of Versailles.
+The Germans did surrender under the terms of the American proposal.